-An international applicant is any student who requires an F-1 student visa to study in the U.S.
+- Any student requiring an F-1 visa to study in the US

 We encourage international applicants to plan their application process based on the posted wait times for visa interviews.